pd-projects/hugo-puredata.info/content/objects/symbol.md

 description: store and recall a symbol
 categories:
 - object
+pdcategory: General
 last_update: '0.45'
 see_also:
 - print
 - int
 - float
 arguments:
+- type: symbol
-  symbol: 'initially stored symbol (default: empty symbol).'
+  description: 'initially stored symbol (default: empty symbol).'
 inlets:
   1st:
     anything: converts to symbol,  stores it and outputs it.